This is the multi-page printable view of this section. Click here to print.

 You can click into a PR summary to see the full details of the pull request.

 The background color of the PR summary changes when the PR has new updates since you last viewed the details.
+Additionally, when there are updates since you’ve last viewed the details, PR Focus bolds the relevant column that has updates - Checks, Commits, Comments, or Reviews.
 PR Focus uses your macOS settings for Light or Dark mode.

 In Light mode, a PR summary with a bright white background has updates you haven’t seen.
 One that is gray does not have any new updates since you last viewed it.